ircv3/ircv3-specifications/extensions/user-query.md

     FAIL QUERYUSER INTERNAL_ERROR <nick> :The user query could not be opened

+### Implementation considerations

+Servers SHOULD automatically close old user queries to prevent the list of user queries from growing unbounded.
+For instance, this can be achieved by closing old user queries when the number of opened user queries reaches a limit, or closing user queries after an expiration timeout.

 ### Examples

 Sending the list of opened user queries after connection registration: